SoftUni-Internal/interactive-content/EN/05-Flexbox/02-flexbox-properties-for-parent.md

 * the main axis;
 * the cross axis.

-With `flex-direction` property we can define the main axis, and the cross axis is the perpendicular one.
+The `flex-direction` property sets how flex items are placed in the flex container defining the main axis and the direction (normal or reversed).

 The `flex-direction` property has the following values:
 * `row`- The flexbox  items are ordered the **same way** as the text direction, along the main axis;